vineetsingh1055/slate/source/index.md

 # App Domain List

 <a name="updateAppDomainList"></a>
-## Update a App domain list
+## Update a App domain List
 <aside class="notice">PUT /v2/app-domain-lists/{app-domain-lists_ID}</aside>

 ### Description

-This call can be used to update the app domain list.
+This call can be used to update the App Domain List.

 ### Example